geoschem/geos-chem-shared-docs/supplemental-guides/debug-guide.rst

 Identify whether the error happens consistently
 ===============================================

-If your GEOS-Chem or HEMCO error always happens at the same model date and time, then it could indicate bad meteorology or emissions input data.
-In this case, you may be able to fix the issue simply by re-downloading the data to your disk space.
+If your :program:`GEOS-Chem` or :program:`HEMCO` error always happens at the same model date and time, this could indicate corrupted meteorology or emissions input data files.
+In this case, you may be able to fix the issue simply by re-downloading the files to your disk space.

 If the error happened only once, it could be caused by a network problem or other such transient condition.

 .. _debug-guide-isolate: